cloudify-cosmo/getcloudify.org/guide/3.0/blueprint-guide.md

 Cloudify Domain Specific Language (DSL) is written in YAML.
 If you are not familiar with yaml you may want to read the [yaml documentation](http://www.yaml.org/start.html) first

-#Step 1: Creating the blueprint
+#Step 1: Creating the Blueprint

 First lets create a folder with the name of nodecellar and create a blueprint.yaml file within it.
 This file is the blueprint file